 • Keep margins between 0.5 inches to 1 inch on all sides.

-• Utilize single or 1.15 spacing for text, and leave a blank line between sections to create clear separation.
+• Utilize single or 1.15 spacing for text, and leave a blank line between sections in resume to create clear separation.

-• One page is ideal for entry-level positions.
-Two pages are acceptable for mid-career or senior-level epidemiologists.
+• One page resume format is ideal for entry-level positions.
+Two pages resume is acceptable for mid-career or senior-level epidemiologists.

 • Add bullet points (not paragraphs) to describe your achievements.